Title: J'veux du soleil

 "Oh my god!" shrieked the old woman with a strong Italian accent.
 "She's blocked by a tree.
 Neil, we have to do something."

 "I will, Contessa.
 Go back to the car and call 911.
-I take care of her."
+I'll take care of her."

 "Be careful Neil."

-The driver was already eight meter lower and tied Veronica carefully.
+The driver was already eight meter lower and was tying Veronica carefully.

 "Bravo, Neil.
 And now?"